MorpheusXAUT/vacs/README.md

 `vacs` is an open-source, cross-platform **Ground-To-Ground Voice Communication System for VATSIM**, meant to provide a seamless coordination experience for virtual air traffic controllers.

-We aim to modernize VATSIM controller-to-controller coordination by providing a secure, low-latency, and easy-to-use voice communication system.
+We aim to modernize VATSIM controller-to-controller coordination by providing a low-latency and easy-to-use voice communication system.

 ## Features